 A lower-court judge was correct in granting TV broadcasters such as CBS Corp.
 (CBS:US) a preliminary order last year that put Ivi out of business, a panel of federal appeals judges ruled today in New York.

 “The district court did not abuse its discretion in finding that plaintiffs were likely to succeed on the merits of the case,” the judges said.

 TV, film and sports companies including Walt Disney Co.
-(DIS)’s ABC, Comcast Corp.
-(CMCSA)’s NBC and News Corp.
-(NWSA)’s Fox sued Seattle-based Ivi and its founder, Todd Weaver, in September 2010.
+(DIS:US)’s ABC, Comcast Corp.
+(CMCSA:US)’s NBC and News Corp.
+(NWSA:US)’s Fox sued Seattle-based Ivi and its founder, Todd Weaver, in September 2010.
 The broadcasters said capturing TV signals in cities including New York and Los Angeles and retransmitting them to Ivi’s subscribers constituted copyright infringement.

 U.S. District Judge Naomi Buchwald granted the preliminary injunction in February 2011.
 She said the TV companies showed they probably will win the suit.
 Oral arguments in the appeal were heard in May.

 “We’re gratified with the court’s decision,” Dennis Wharton, a spokesman for the National Association of Broadcasters, said in a phone interview.
 “This sends a strong signal that copyrighted material on the broadcast airwaves deserves protection.”

 “This is not the final chapter to this story,” Hal Bringman, a spokesman for Ivi, said in an e-mail.

 Ivi argued that under Section 111 of the U.S. Copyright Act it qualifies as a cable TV provider and thus is entitled to a license from the U.S. Federal Communications Commission to retransmit broadcast signals.
 It also said the networks and TV stations hadn’t proved they were harmed by the service.